How to integrate Kaggle MCP with LangChain

 Introduction

 This guide walks you through connecting Kaggle to LangChain using the Composio tool router.
-By the end, you'll have a working Kaggle agent that can download data files for the titanic competition, create a new version of my covid-19 dataset, check processing status of my uploaded dataset, submit my predictions to the house prices competition through natural language commands.
+By the end, you'll have a working Kaggle agent that can download data files for the titanic competition, create a new version of your covid-19 dataset, check processing status of your uploaded dataset through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Kaggle account through Composio's Kaggle MCP server.